EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-10-first-system.md

 *Note that we added the other systems before the `CityBuildingSystem`.
 This is to ensure any systems we might depend upon, are already initialized when we're initializing the `CityBuildingSystem`.*

-THe `MouseSystem` is mainly written to keep track of mouse-events for entities; you can check whether your `Entity` has been hovered, clicked, dragged, etc. In order to use it, we therefore need an `Entity` which uses the `MouseSystem`.
+The `MouseSystem` is mainly written to keep track of mouse-events for entities; you can check whether your `Entity` has been hovered, clicked, dragged, etc. In order to use it, we therefore need an `Entity` which uses the `MouseSystem`.
 This one needs to hold a `MouseComponent`, at which the results/data will be saved.